-The £1.13 billion infrastructure fund will deliver 21 projects focusing on improving transport connectivity and unlocking key sites across the region for residential and commercial development over the next 10-20 years.
+The £1.13 billion infrastructure fund will deliver 21 projects focusing on improving transport connectivity and unlocking key sites across the region for residential and commercial development over the next 10- 20 years.
 Together with a further six projects for innovation, skills and employment, the City Deal will enable a programme of work which will greatly add to the value of the local economy over the next 20 years.

-August 2018 marked the four year anniversary of the formal signing of the Glasgow City Region City Deal agreement between the eight City Region councils and the UK and Scottish Governments.
-Almost five years into a twenty year programme, the partnership is working well and significant progress continues to be made in the delivery of our City Deal.
+August 2019 marked the five year anniversary of the formal signing of the Glasgow City Region City Deal agreement between the eight City Region councils and the UK and Scottish Governments.
+On the 15th May 2020, the City Region received confirmation from the governments that the first of three 5-yearly Gateway Reviews had been passed, unlocking the second tranche of the governments' committed funds.

+Over five years into a twenty year programme, the partnership is working well and significant progress continues to be made in the delivery of our City Deal.
 Thousands of jobs are being created through the employment schemes and construction work underway.
 Local companies are benefitting from contract opportunities and new business support initiatives.
 Infrastructure projects focused on improving connectivity and land remediation are supporting growth and already drawing further funding and investment into the region.

-Projects are being delivered at pace.
+With over £216 million spent and City Region businesses benefitting from a £79 million boost in contracts won (at end March 2020) the Deal is making a significant contribution to the Regional economy.
 All of our 27 projects have been selected and seven projects have been completed already, with substantial progress made on projects already underway.
+The seven projects completed to date include the three skills and employment projects; Youth Gateway, In-Work Progression and Working Matters, the three innovation projects Tontine, Imaging Centre for Excellence and Medicity and one infrastructure fund project namely Cathkin Relief Road.
+In addition, 16 sub-project elements have been completed from the Infrastructure Fund's 20 ongoing projects.
 Residents are seeing City Deal investment on the ground.
 New roads, bridges, remediation and public realm works are visibly transforming our social and physical landscape and helping to unlock vacant sites in key locations, some of which have lain unused for many years, opening up opportunities for new housing, retail and commercial development.
+Work to improve transport and connectivity, a key focus of the £1 billion programme, will move forward, including a feasibility study on proposals for a Glasgow metro system - a sustainable transport solution which has the potential to greatly improve access to jobs and build on our status as a global city region.

-Over 8,000 young people have been supported into work through Youth Gateway, a region-wide employment programme which was completed substantially ahead of target.
-Our Working Matters pilot has helped thousands of Glasgow City Region residents in receipt of health-related benefits to begin the journey into long-term employment.
+Over 8,000 young people have been supported into work through Youth Gateway, a regionwide employment programme which was completed substantially ahead of target.
+Our Working Matters pilot has helped thousands of Glasgow City Region residents in receipt of healthrelated benefits to begin the journey into long-term employment.